Perrier's sifaka: Diet

-Distribution
+Distribution and habitat

 Perrier's sifaka has a very limited range in northeastern Madagascar between the Irodo River to the north and the Lokia River to the south.
 The species' geographic range is concentrated on the Analamerana Special Reserve managed by Madagascar National Parks and in the Andrafiamena Protected Area managed by the NGO Fanamby.
 Its presence in the Ankarana Special Reserve has been reported a few decades ago, but could not be confirmed in the last decade.